nikerla/vc-content/Pages/features/microsoft-dynamics-nav.md

 					</span>
 					<img alt="" src="/assets/images/dynamics/feature1.jpg">
                     <span class="descr">
                         Virto Commerce is designed as a platform that can leverage data from multiple sources including your ERP.
 If at any point you'd like to integrate other products (online marketing, CRM, support), it can be easily accomplished using our innovative appstore modules.
-We and our partners add new apps every day and using services lke Zapier allows configration based integration without any custom code.
+We and our partners add new apps every day and using services like Zapier allows configuration based integration without any custom code.
                     </span>
 				</li>
                 <li class="list-item">